Turtlepaw/trivia-docs/guide/README.md

 - Have Node.js v16 installed
 - Know at least a bit of js

-If you have have those great, please continue with the guide!
-If you don't you should probaby learn js before you begin with this guide.
+If you have had those great, please continue with the guide!
+If you don't you should probably learn js before you begin with this guide.

 ## Discord support server
-If you ran into a bug or need help with Easy Trivia you can join our Discord support server!
+If you run into a bug or need help with Easy Trivia you can join our Discord support server!

 [![Discord Server](http://invidget.switchblade.xyz/933113625537835049)](/discord)